LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

-Approximately, there are 4325 unique number of customers in our data set.
+Approximately, there are 4325 unique number of customers in our index.
 ![image](https://user-images.githubusercontent.com/60980933/114774709-aeff7b00-9d2d-11eb-9da5-8faf0dc87292.png)

 #### Limiting the scope of an aggregation